studiopachinko/nostrbama/README.md

 # TODO

-- Update DRACO in public folder to latest and greatest version
+- [ ] Update DRACO in public folder to latest and greatest version
+- [ ] get to the bottom of ostrich falling through ground at start of game -_-